 7. Fortnum & Mason

-A visual experience both inside and out, Fortnum & Mason was established in 1707 and remains to be a celebrated British institution.
-This is where the Queen gets her groceries and we say it’s worth a visit for the beautiful perfume and beauty floor.
+A visual experience both inside and out, Fortnum & Mason was established in 1707 and remains a celebrated British institution to this day.
+This is reportedly where the Queen gets her groceries and we say it’s worth a visit for the beautiful perfume and beauty floor alone.
 If you happen to pass by on the hour, walk across the street for a little surprise from Fortnum’s clock.

 8. Fenwick of Bond Street

 Nestled on the corner of New Bond Street and Brook Street, Fenwick was originally inspired by Le Bon Marché in Paris.
-The store features a sprawling spa department, with award-winning treatments from brands like Chantecaille and Clarins.
-Tip: Have afternoon tea at Bond and Brook on the second floor.
+The store boasts a really well curated beauty department, a tight menswear edit in the basement and a great contemporary selection of womenswear.

 10. House of Fraser